agalazis/septariumCore/README.md

 # septariumCore
-A minimal framework to get you started with wour php web projects
+A minimal framework to get you started with your php web projects